Wood burning stoves: what you need to know

 Use our stove costs guide and tool to work out whether the savings you could make on your heating balance out the cost of buying and installing a log burner or multi-fuel stove.

 If you're thinking about buying a stove, you're probably wondering whether it's a good way to cut your heating bills.
-But with wood-burning and multi-fuel stoves costing anywhere between £400 and more than £2,000 – not even accounting for the cost of installation – could you really save money?
+But with wood-burning and multi-fuel stoves costing anywhere between £400 and more than £2,000, and that’s not even accounting for the cost of installation, could you really save money?

-When we asked 237 stove owners*, who also have central heating, whether their stove has saved them money on their energy bills, 43% believe it has.
-However, 47% didn't think it had made any difference.
+When we asked 1,434 Which? members* whether their stove has saved them money on their energy bills, more than half (52%) believe it has.
+However, 37% didn't think it had made any difference.

-When it comes to the initial outlay, on average the stove owners we spoke to spent £1,897 on their stove and installation:
+When it comes to the initial outlay, the highest proportion (35%) of the stove owners we spoke to spent between £1,001 and £2,000 on their stove and installation.
+For the rest:

 We've also worked with our scientists to put together a stove costs tool to help you work out what savings you could make.